Members of Council

 David is a University of Queensland graduate from 1989 and has practised in the Newcastle-Hunter region since 1990.

 David founded the Newcastle Animal Emergency Centre in 2004, growing to a team of 125 staff offering 24/7 ER service.
 David has completed Membership of the College in Small Animal Medicine in 2000, and Veterinary Emergency and Critical Care in 2005.
-David is a current Councillor, Honorary Treasurer and Chair of the Finance & Risk Committee of the College.
+David is currently the President of the College.

 David is a graduate of the Australian Institute of Company Directors, a Master of Business Psychology, and currently enrolled in a Master of Business Law.